 Established in 1827, the University of Toronto is recognized worldwide as Canada’s top research university, a reputation that will add value for students who aspire to careers with global dimensions.

 The University of Toronto, Canada's top research university, is home to 91,000 students and 22,000 faculty and staff members.
 There are 592,000 U of T alumni around the world.
-U of T has produced six Nobel Prize-winning graduate, Canadian prime ministers, and the most Rhodes Scholars of any Canadian university.
-U of T was ranked 18th globally in the prestigious Times Higher Education 2020 World University Rankings, placing it firmly among the world’s top 20 institutions.
+U of T has produced six Nobel Prize-winning graduates, several Canadian prime ministers, and the most Rhodes Scholars of any Canadian university.
+U of T was ranked 18th globally in the prestigious Times Higher Education 2020 World University Rankings, and also ranked 23 in the world by the Shanghai Academic Ranking of World Universities placing it firmly among the world’s top 25 institutions.